-To ensure global conformance and applicability the established IoT Cybersecurity Standards, Guidelines, Recommendations, Criteria, Pledges and Codes, (referenced below), that are published and maintained by International Standards Bodies, Industry Consortia and Government Departments and Agencies from time to time.
-Where relevant these are adopted by the IoT Security Trust Mark™ (STM) scheme technical Decision Authority (DA) to establish the STM IoT Cybersecurity Baseline Requirements (BRs) which, in turn, are utilised by scheme Accredited Test Facilities (ATFs) as a minimum level that participating vendors products are required to achieve, in conjunction with verifying their stated cyber security claims.
+To ensure global conformance and applicability the established OT/IoT smart device Cybersecurity Standards, Guidelines, Recommendations, Criteria, Pledges and Codes, (referenced below), that are published and maintained by International Standards Bodies, Industry Consortia and Government Departments and Agencies from time to time.
+Where relevant these are adopted by the Security Trust Mark™ (STM) scheme technical Decision Authority (DA) to establish the STM IoT Cybersecurity Baseline Requirements (BRs) which, in turn, are utilised by scheme Accredited Test Facilities (ATFs) as a minimum level that participating vendors of smart device products are required to achieve, in conjunction with verifying their stated cyber security claims.

-Delivering value, flexibility and adoption as good IoT cyber security practice evolves over the years, ensuring currency of the scheme as new IoT Cybersecurity Principles, Recommendations, Guidelines, Codes and Standards are developed and released.
-The IoT STM framework has been developed to ensure applicability globally for participants which is made possible via harmonisation through mechanisms such as mutual recognition, conformance with standards, codes and other related programs of work.
+Delivering value, flexibility and adoption as good connected device cyber security practice evolves over the years, ensuring currency of the scheme as new Cybersecurity Principles, Recommendations, Guidelines, Codes and Standards are developed and released.
+The STM framework has been developed to ensure applicability globally for participants which is made possible via harmonisation through mechanisms such as mutual recognition, conformance with standards, codes and other related programs of work.

 Cyber Security for Consumer Internet of Things: Baseline Requirements